visual2000/Microbenchmarks/README.md

 be.. pretty fast?
 The same, or _faster_, than linear code.
 That's strange, but it doesn't look like a showstopper either way.

+### Global variables vs local variables

+Declaring variables globally vs. locally within a function seems to make a negligible difference to speed: one isn't consistently faster than the other.

 Time to build ourselves an optimising inliner!